mediocregopher/goat/docs/projfile.md

 Note that your project wouldn't have to actually exist in the `github.com/username` directory tree, it could be anywhere.
 Goat takes care of the `GOPATH` for you.

-## depdir

-This is the folder inside your project where dependencies are stored.
-Its value defaults to `.deps`, but you can change it to whatever you like.
-This folder should NOT be included in any version control you're using.

 ## deps